alchemyplatform/aa-sdk/site/guides/send-user-operation.md

 Now we'll use the connected provider to send a user operation.
 We'll use the [sendUserOperation](/packages/aa-core/provider/waitForUserOperationTransaction.md) method on the provider.

-You can either send ETH to the smart account to pay for User Operation's gas, or you can connect your provider to an Alchemy Gas Manager using the [withAlchemyGasManager](/packages/aa-alchemy/provider/withAlchemyGasManager.md) method to sponsor the UO's gas.
+You can either send ETH to the smart account to pay for User Operation's gas, or you can connect your provider to our Gas Manager using the [withAlchemyGasManager](/packages/aa-alchemy/provider/withAlchemyGasManager.md) method to sponsor the UO's gas.
 We'll use the latter approach below.
 You can go to the [Alchemy Dashboard](https://dashboard.alchemy.com/gas-manager) to get a Gas Manager policy ID.

 We'll also want to wait for the transaction which contains the User Operation, so that we know the User Operation executed on-chain.
 We can use the [waitForUserOperationTransaction](/packages/aa-core/provider/waitForUserOperationTransaction.md) method on provider to do so, as seen below.